 Step Inside History

-Opened on February 11, 2001, the Thomas Edison Depot Museum was the second satellite facility to open of the Port Huron Museum.
-It is housed inside the historic Fort Gratiot depot built in 1858 by the Grand Trunk Railway, and is the actual depot that Thomas Edison worked out of as a news reporter between 1859 and 1863.
+Opened on February 11, 2001, the Thomas Edison Depot Museum was the second satellite facility to open as part of the Port Huron Museum.
+It is housed inside the historic Fort Gratiot train depot built in 1858 by the Grand Trunk Railway, and is the actual depot that Thomas Edison worked out of as a news reporter between 1859 and 1863.
 Trains connecting here carried people and freight between Port Huron and Detroit, Point Edward/Sarnia (Ontario), and other destinations, linking Port Huron to the rest of the world.

 The story traces the Edison family’s relocation from Ohio to Port Huron, young Tom’s boyhood and school experiences, his avid curiosity and scientific study fostered by his mother, adolescent entrepreneurial efforts, and his work on trains in this very depot.
 A transitional area depicts Edison’s struggles as a young adult as he drifted from one job to another, experiencing repeated setbacks in his inventions.
 This leads into the story of Edison the inventor.
-His successes and great contributions to society are presented through a sit-down theater experience, live science presentations, and hands-on interactives.
+His successes and great contributions to society are presented through a sit-down theater experience, live science presentations, and interactive displays.

 In his writings and conversations, Thomas Edison often referred to his formative years in Port Huron.
 It is a place rich in history with connections to many great people and events.
 Outdoor displays surround the depot, providing insights into this heritage, highlighting Native American settlements, historic forts, the city’s transportation links, and its importance as an immigration gateway to the United States.